sio2project/sinol-make/README.md

 - `sinol-make run` -- Runs selected solutions (by default all solutions) on selected tests (by default all tests) with a given number of CPUs.
 Measures the solutions' time with oiejq, unless specified otherwise.
 After running the solutions, it compares the solutions' scores with the ones saved in config.yml.
+If you're using oiejq, make sure you are not running on efficiency cpu cores.
+You can check if you have them [like this](https://stackoverflow.com/a/71282744).
+To run on normal cpu cores, use `taskset -c 8-15 sinol-make ...`, assuming that cpu cores 8-15 are not efficiency cores.
 Run `sinol-make run --help` to see available flags.
 - `sinol-make gen` -- Generate input files using ingen program (for example prog/abcingen.cpp for abc task).
 Whenever the new input differs from the previous one, the model solution will be used to generate the new output file.